Supreme Court justice Clarence Thomas' wife had ties to January 6 rally organizers and efforts to overturn the 2020 election: report

 Thomas served on the board of a conservative group that pushed for its members to challenge the election results.

-Supreme Court Justice Clarence Thomas' wife, Virginia "Ginni" Thomas, had ties to organizers of a January 6, 2021 rally in support of President Donald Trump as well as to efforts to subvert the 2020 election results, according to a New York Times Magazine report published on Tuesday.
+Supreme Court Justice Clarence Thomas' wife, Virginia "Ginni" Thomas, had ties to organizers of the January 6, 2021 rallies in support of President Donald Trump as well as to efforts to subvert the 2020 election results, according to a New York Times Magazine report published Tuesday.

 The Times revealed details about Thomas' role, which had been previously unreported.
 The Washington Post reported last month that Thomas shared a Facebook post on January 6 before the violence broke out.
 "LOVE MAGA people!!!!
 GOD BLESS EACH OF YOU STANDING UP or PRAYING!" she wrote.